-In 2011, Keselowski qualified for the Chase for the NASCAR Sprint Cup as a wild card and made the most of it … finishing fifth in the final standings, less than 100 points behind champion Tony Stewart.
+In 2011, Keselowski qualified for the post-season as a wild card and made the most of it … finishing fifth in the final standings, less than 100 points behind champion Tony Stewart.

 Keselowski had three wins on three distinctly different types of tracks – the half-mile at Bristol, the 2.5-mile triangle at Pocono and on Kansas Speedway’s mile-and-a-half oval.

-In addition to winning the Cup Series crown in 2012, Keselowski made 21 starts in the Nationwide Series – getting victories at Charlotte, New Hampshire and Indianapolis.
+In addition to winning the Cup Series crown in 2012, Keselowski made 21 starts in the Xfinity Series – getting victories at Charlotte, New Hampshire and Indianapolis.

-But he went from the elation of a championship to not even qualifying for the 2013 Chase – falling 31 points short of a post-season berth.
+But he went from the elation of a championship to not even qualifying for the 2013 playoffs – falling 31 points short of a post-season berth.

-Keselowski was the highest-placed non-Chase driver in the final standings, ending the year in 14th.
+Keselowski was the highest-placed non-playoff driver in the final standings, ending the year in 14th.
 He had one victory in the No. 2 Team Penske Ford, in the fall race at Charlotte.

 Keselowski also won a pole at New Hampshire in July, where he finished fourth.

 In 2014, Keselowski rebounded nicely with a series-best six wins.
-He was the No. 1 seed in the 16-man post-season Chase for the NASCAR Sprint Cup and advanced through the first two rounds before his elimination at Phoenix International Raceway.
+He was the No. 1 seed in the 16-man post-season and advanced through the first two rounds before his elimination at Phoenix.
 The 2012 champ finished fifth in the final standings.

-Keselowski also was busy in the Xfinity and Camping World Truck Series, where he had a combined six wins in 14 starts.
+Keselowski also was busy in the Xfinity and Truck Series, where he had a combined six wins in 14 starts.

-Keselowski qualified for the 2015 Chase but tailed off to a seventh-place finish in the final standings with just one win to show for his 36 starts.
+Keselowski qualified for the 2015 playoffs but tailed off to a seventh-place finish in the final standings with just one win to show for his 36 starts.

-He roared back with a strong 2016 season in which Keselowski earned the No. 2 seed in the 16-man Chase field, behind only Kyle Busch.
+He roared back with a strong 2016 season in which Keselowski earned the No. 2 seed in the playoffs behind only Kyle Busch.
 His four regular-season victories came at Las Vegas, Kentucky, Talladega Superspeedway and Daytona International Speedway.